jrsykes/PhytNet/README.md

 # PhytNet Training Framework

 This repository contains the implementation for training the PhytNetV0 model, a convolutional neural network designed specifically for classifying plant diseases from images.
 The training script supports both standard training and hyperparameter optimization through Weights & Biases (WandB) sweeps.
-The predefined optimisation sweep should be run to customise the model archtecture to your dataset before final training.
-While bolerplate dataloading code etc has been provided, the train() function has been left blank for you to insert your own code.
+The predefined optimisation sweep should be run to customise the model architecture for your dataset before final training.
+While boilerplate dataloading code etc. has been provided, the train() function has been left blank for you to insert your own code.
-The original paper for PhytNet can be found here: https://arxiv.org/abs/2311.12088
+The original PhytNet paper (under review) can be found here: https://arxiv.org/abs/2311.12088

 ## Abstract